antzGames/ode4j-GWT-Compatible-libGDX/README.md

 # ode4j experimental version on GWT libGDX

 This repo is still the only 3D Physics engine that works with the official libGDX GWT backend.
 However teaVM + Bullet 3.20 is your best choice for the web.
-For desktop Physx is the best to use.
+For desktop PhysX is the best to use.

 ![image](https://github.com/antzGames/ode4j-GWT-Compatible-libGDX/assets/10563814/bc1bc6d6-b421-4358-90dd-753b3a92a71e)